doctest/doctest/doc/markdown/roadmap.md

     - perhaps for fixtures in addition to the constructor / destructor - since throwing in the destructor might terminate the program
     - or just ignore all of this this - it would require globals or classes and inheritance - and we already have subcases
 - doctest in a GUI environment? with no console?
 APIs for attaching a console? querying if there is one? [investigate...](https://github.com/philsquared/Catch/blob/master/docs/configuration.md#stdout)
+- runtime performance
-- the set holding all registered tests should use a specialized allocator to minimize program startup time
+    - startup - the set holding all registered tests should use a specialized allocator to minimize program startup time
+    - failing - optimize createStream/freeStream to reuse a pool of ostringstream objects
+    - general - make a pool allocator for the ```String``` class
 - ability to provide a temp folder that is cleared between each test case
 - make the _MESSAGE assert macros work with variadic arguments - and maybe write the ones for binary/unary/fast asserts as well
 - move from operator "<<" to "<=" for capturing the left operand when decomposing binary expressions with templates